RenderKit/embree/README.md

 For static scenes, geometry IDs are assigned sequentially starting at 0.
 This allows the application to use a fixed size array to map from geometry IDs to its own geometry representation.

+Alternatively the application can also use the `void rtcSetUserData (RTCScene scene, unsigned geomID, void* ptr)` function to set a pointer `ptr` to its own geometry representation, and later read out this pointer again using the `void* rtcGetUserData (RTCScene scene, unsigned geomID)` function.

 ### Triangle Meshes